By Glen C. Strathy

 George's plans for his life (travel, college, becoming an architect) both threaten the community (if they succeed) and are a danger to George if they fail.

-George often fails to take advantage of opportunities that would benefit him financially.
+George often passes up opportunities that would benefit him financially.
 He rejects job offers from his friend Sam Wainwright as well as Potter.
 He ignores Sam's recommendation to invest in the Wainwright company.
 He donates his own money to the Building & Loan.

 While George becomes a family man and a pillar in the community, Bedford Falls changes from a community of slums to one of middle-class suburbia.